2023 Best Computer Science Schools in Minnesota

 Read full report on Computer Science at Saint Cloud State University

-North Hennepin Community College did quite well in this year’s ranking of the best schools for computer science students.
-It came in at #8 on the list.
-North Hennepin Community College is a moderately-sized public school located in the suburb of Brooklyn Park.
+North Hennepin Community College came in at #8 in this year’s edition of the Best Computer Science Schools in Minnesota ranking.
+North Hennepin Community College is a moderately-sized public school located in the large suburb of Brooklyn Park.

 While working on their degree, compsci majors at North Hennepin Community College accumulate an average of around $23,000 in student debt.

-University of Minnesota - Duluth ranked #9 on this year’s Best Computer Science Schools in Minnesota list.
-UMN Duluth is a medium-sized public school located in the small city of Duluth.
+With a ranking of #9, University of Minnesota - Duluth did quite well on this year’s best schools for computer science students.
+UMN Duluth is a moderately-sized public school located in the small city of Duluth.

 The average amount in student loans that compsci majors at UMN Duluth take out is $22,500.
 The average monthly payment of a loan this size is about $149, assuming that the borrower is on a 10-year repayment plan.